Robert Indiana’s home needs love if it’s to be a museum

 Built in the 1870s, the 12-room building in Main Street on the island 15 miles from the mainland was a gathering place for a chapter of the Independent Order of Odd Fellows, an international fraternal organization.
 It’s on the National Register of Historic Places.

-Indiana retreated there in 1978 after turning his back on New York City, where he lived when he created the HOPE series.
+Indiana retreated there in 1978 after turning his back on New York City, where he lived when he created his LOVE series.
 He died at the home on May 19 at age 89.

 Based on the home’s condition, it’d be easy to conclude that Indiana was poor.
 But testimony in a probate court hearing this month showed he was spending hundreds of thousands of dollars in his final years even as basic maintenance was neglected.

-Testimony during a probate court hearing showed that his total estate, including his iconic HOPE series of artwork, is valued at more than $60 million.
+Testimony during a probate court hearing showed that his total estate, including his iconic LOVE series of artwork, is valued at more than $60 million.

 “By no means was he destitute,” said James Brannan, who was Indiana’s attorney and now represents his estate.

-Note: This story has been corrected to show Indiana lived in New York when he created his LOVE series, not his HOPE series.